h2oai/mojoland/README.md

 Contract
 --------

-When speaking about backward compatibility, it is essential to understand which things are and which are not expected to be stable over time.
+When speaking about backward compatibility, it is essential to understand which things are, and which are not expected to be stable over time.

   * Data -> H2O Model (training) : not stable over time.
 Given same data and same input parameters (including the